 10. McArthur-Burney Falls Memorial State Park

-The park is situated within the Cascade Range and Madoc Plateau natural region.
-The park is a top visited state park due to the spring-fed cascading waterfall within its borders.
+The park situates within the Cascade Range and Madoc Plateau natural region.
+The park considers as the top visited state park due to the spring-fed cascading waterfall within its borders.
 The main highlight of the park is the 129-foot Barney falls, which is one of the most beautiful falls in the State.
-The landscape of the park is carved by volcanic activity.
+The landscape of the park has carved by volcanic activity.
 Next to the falls, there is the Pacific Crest trails which is a prominent hiking spot.